 On the 24th of April 2017 the ground-breaking ceremony for the project Dorfbahn NEW has taken place.

 Not least due to the fact that the existence of the Dorfbahn showed in the last 30 years how important this facility is for Serfaus and the holiday destination Serfaus-Fiss-Ladis.

-During the upcoming summer season, the Dorfbahn will operate from 8th of July until 1st of October.
+During the upcoming summer season, the Dorfbahn will operate from 7th of July until 17th of September daily from 7.45 am until 6.45 pm.
 There will be a shuttle service before and after this period.

 The Dorfbahn runs through a tunnel underneath the Dorfbahnstraße in Serfaus.
 The tunnel was built using the open-cut method.
 It links the car park on the eastern edge of the village facing the valley to the valley terminal of the cable cars in the Komperdell skiing area on the western edge of the village facing the mountain.
 The route has a total length of 1,280 m and the smallest curve radius is 300 m.
 The track negotiates a height difference of 20 m from end to end, with a maximum gradient of 5.35 %.
 There are four stops (Parkplatz [Car park], Kirche [Church], Zentrum [Centre] and Seilbahn [Cable car]).

 During the summer season the Dorfbahn operates between 7.45 am and 6.45 pm; the complete ride takes seven minutes in each direction.
 The service only stops at the intermediate stations of “Zentrum” (Centre) and “Kirche” (Church) at peak travel times in the direction of the particular terminus (in the mornings towards “Seilbahn” [Cable car station] and in the afternoons towards “Parkplatz” [Car park]).
 On the return journey the service does not stop at the intermediate stations.
 Travel on the Dorfbahn is free of charge.